kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ### Exercise 5.4: HAVING Clause

-**Task 7:** Find categories with many indicators
+**Task 7:** Find categories with many indicators **Topic:** MS20761 Module 9 Lesson 4 – Highlight indicator categories that have rich coverage **Beginner Explanation:** This query finds every category that contains more than two indicators and lists their codes so you can focus on the most populated subject areas.

 ```sql
 -- Categories with more than 2 indicators
 SELECT